jmoraispk/DeepMIMO/README.md

 # AutoRayTracing

-Provides 2 scripts for automating Ray Tracing simulations:
+Provides 3 scripts for automating Ray Tracing simulations:

+- param_generator: turns the raw_params.csv into params.csv to facilitate large-scale simulations
+    1. reads the map bounding boxes (4 coordinates: min/max lon/lat) from raw_params
+    2. generates bboxes of smaller cells of size 500 x 500 meters (default)
+    3. saves them to params.csv
-- scene_creation.py: is supposed to be executed inside Blender
+- scene_creation: creates scenes for ray tracing (to be executed inside Blender)
-    1. reads coordinates from coords.csv
+    1. reads coordinates from params.csv
-    2. fetches maps from OSM those coordinates
+    2. fetches maps from OSM using those coordinates
-    3. imports the buildings into Blender
+    3. imports (only!) the buildings into Blender
     4. adds ground plane in accordance with coordinate range
     5. configures building materials
     6. exports scene in mitsuba format (.xml)
+    7. writes scenes folder to scene_folder.txt
-- compute_ray_tracing.py: needs to be executed in an environment with Sionna
+- ray_tracing_base: computes the ray tracing on the generated scenes (to be executed in an environment with Sionna)
+    1. reads scene_folder.txt and params.csv
-    1. loads the scene
+    2. loads a scene
     2. distributes users uniformely across the scene
     3. places the transmitter in a building close to the center of the scene
     4. compute ray tracing simulations with the configured parameters
     5. saves the results (paths)

-Additonally, the repository contains compute_ray_tracing.ipynb, which is the .ipynb version of the .py script.
-It has visualizations and enables easier development, testing and debugging.
-The .py above is generated from this file.

 # Requirements